 Right now, candidates are in the driver’s seat in the hiring process.
-To get more qualified candidates for your open job in this tight labor market, you need to rethink some of your old hiring policies.
+To attract more qualified candidates in this tight labor market, you need to rethink your hiring policies.
 Here are four things you can do to attract more candidates, increase your talent pool, and make more great hires.

 Create an Unforgettable Employer Brand

-After having their lives upended by COVID-19, job seekers aren’t simply looking for a paycheck.
-They are paying particular attention to prospective employers’ culture and values and pursuing opportunities that resonate with their values, passions, and lifestyle needs.
+Job seekers aren’t simply looking for a paycheck after COVID-19 upended their lives.
+They are paying particular attention to prospective employers’ culture and values.
+Job seekers want to pursue opportunities that resonate with their values, passions, and lifestyle needs.

 Smaller organizations may not be able to offer high salaries or endless perks, but they can make a strong case for why a candidate wants to work for them.
-Many professionals will go the extra mile, sometimes compromising on pay and perks, when they find an employer that’s an ideal culture fit.
+When they find an employer that’s an ideal culture fit, many professionals will go the extra mile.
 This creates an opportunity for your organization to differentiate itself from other employers in a competitive labor market.

 Don’t be afraid to talk about what makes your organization stand out.
-Share how your company keeps up its culture, whether through an office setting or remotely.
+Share how your company keeps up its culture, whether you’re working remotely or in an office setting.
 You may even want to make culture the primary focal point of your employer marketing.
-A job description rooted in your culture and values will help candidates imagine how they can make an impact in the role, and find a community within your team after an isolating year.
+A job description rooted in your culture and values will help candidates imagine how they can make an impact in the role, and find a community within your team after an isolating few years.

 Simplify Your Application Process